TimWeber/timweber/README.md

-## Hi I'm Tim, A Final Year BEng Robotics Student
+## Hi I'm Tim, a recent Robotics graduate from the University of the West of England
 #### A bit about me:
-I'm a highly driven final year BEng Robotics student at the University of the West of England.
-After completing my undergrad I'm looking to progress into either medical robotics or assisted living.
+I'm a highly driven final year MSc Health Technology student at the University of the West of England.
+I am a 1st Class BEng (Hons) Robotics graduate currently exploring deep learning and the benefits within medicine.
 Outside of my studies, I am a keen sportsman, playing cricket for the university as well as rock climbing in my spare time.

 <br />

 ### What I'm up to:
-- 🔭 I’m Finishing my BEng Robotics undergrad
+- 🔭 I’m Finishing my Post-grad
-- 🌱 I’m learning Python
+- 🌱 I’m diving into the world of PyTorch and Torchvision
-- 🥅 2020/21 Goals: Complete my BEng Robotics undergrad and progress into my postgrad studies
+- 🥅 2020/21 Goals: Graduate with a distinction.

 <br />

 ### Some Of My Work
-A lot of what I do is hardware based, check it out [here][website]
+Check out some of my hardware-based stuff [here][website]

 <br />